alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 ### Remote Work at Hivency

-At Hivency permanent employees have the option to work remotely, and the company pays for a trip to the office every month to see our colleagues.
+At Hivency most employees have the option to work remotely, and the company pays for a trip to the office every month to see our colleagues.
 This helps immensely to cement relationships and make our meetings memorable.
 Oh, and did I tell you that